liferay/liferay-docs/discover/portal/articles/commerce/02-catalog-management/01-product-categories.markdown

 ## New Category Features

-In most respects, @product@'s categories are unchanged by @commerce@.
+In most respects, categories are unchanged by @commerce@.
 But there are a few new features that are available when you edit a category.

 ![Figure 2: *Category Display Page*, *Products* and *Images* are all unique to